What is NHS 111 online?

 Depending on the situation, you will:

-• be connected to, or called back by, a nurse, mental health nurse, pharmacist or GP in the 111 Clinical Assessment Service [CAS]
+• be connected to, or called back by, a nurse, mental health nurse, pharmacist or GP in the NHS 111 Clinical Assessment Service [CAS]

 • be referred onto an emergency dentist service, pharmacist or out-of-hours GP service